RichCini/VIC-20-Reloaded/README.md

 I also added a small fuse on the keyboard connector to facilitate using it with an off-board PS/2 converter.

-Also, since the board is autorouted to a smaller footprint, circuit paths and keepout areas are different.
+Since the board is autorouted to a smaller footprint, circuit paths and keepout areas are different.